BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

         plt.show()

 ```
 As seen below, we are able to flag the clouds and their shadows.
-Next, we will replace these pixels in the exact same spots with near- clear pixels from the Landsat 8 image.
+The red colors shows cloudy pixels and the army green shows shadows cast by the clouds.

 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/clody.jpg?raw=true)

+Next, we will replace these pixels in the same spots with near-clear pixels from the Landsat 8 image.

 ## Pixel replacement